 Is Ophiuchus a Real Starsign?

-Despite the Babylonians discovering Ophiuchus in the 12th century BCE and the Greeks around the same time, astrologers do not officially recognize it as the 13th zodiac starsign.
-However, the constellation does exist towards the southern part of the Milky Way, and some people consider it to be a thirteenth starsign.
-Therefore, the question remains: is Ophiuchus a real starsign?
+Despite the astronomers of Babylonia discovering Ophiuchus in the 12th century BCE and the Greeks around the same time, astrologers do not officially recognize the sign of Ophiuchus as the 13th zodiac starsign.
+However, this large constellation does exist towards the southern part of the Milky Way, and some consider it to be a thirteenth starsign.
+Therefore, the question is: is Ophiuchus a real starsign?

-Ancient Babylon developed the zodiac system we use today over 2,000 years ago, recognizing only 12 signs corresponding to the positions of the Sun and planets along the ecliptic.
-Although the thirteenth zodiac sign does lie along the edge of the ecliptic, it was never included in the zodiac system because its location was not viewed as significant.
+Ancient Babylon developed the system we now call the sidereal zodiac over 2,000 years ago, recognizing only 12 signs corresponding to the positions of the Sun and planets along the ecliptic.
+Although the thirteenth zodiac sign does partially lie along the edge of the ecliptic, it was never included in this zodiac system because its location was not viewed as significant as it was not fully within the ecliptic.
+The 12 signs of the tropical zodiac we use today are based on the Earth’s seasons and the vernal equinox which relates to the fact that the Sun is exactly above the equator giving equal day and night times twice a year.

-Ophiuchus is a constellation located towards the Milky Way’s southern part.
-Although it is not widely recognized, it is considered by some to be a thirteenth starsign.
+Although it is not widely recognised, it is considered by some to be a thirteenth star sign.
 The zodiac normally comprises twelve constellations positioned on the Sun’s path, the path that the Sun follows across the sky throughout the year, known as ‘the ecliptic’.

-Astronomers and astrologers have debated the creation of an additional starsign.
-The inclusion of Ophiuchus would require adjusting the dates associated with each sign, which some astrologers argue would significantly alter an individual’s sign and horoscope.
-However, others note that the thirteenth starsign has been known since ancient times and that its exclusion from the zodiac is primarily due to the agreed-upon twelve-constellation system.
+Those interested in astronomy and astrologers have debated the creation of an additional star sign.
+The inclusion of Ophiuchus would require adjusting the dates associated with each sign, which would significantly alter an individual’s sign and horoscope.

 Throughout history, the constellation of Ophiuchus has been depicted in various ways, such as a serpent-holder or a healer, by different cultures.
 Despite not being an official zodiac sign, Ophiuchus is a real constellation in the night sky, renowned for its bright stars and unique shape.
 Its existence highlights the vast and complex Universe, with many mysteries yet to uncover.